 A Resident Trust is a trust with situs and trust administration in a jurisdiction other than where the settlor, beneficiaries, or co-trustees reside.
-State appellate case law across the nation is supporting the proposition that it is unconstitutional to tax undistributed retained trust income in a resident trust.
+The U.S. Supreme Court and state courts across the nation have held that it is unconstitutional for a state to tax undistributed, non-sourced trust income in a resident trust, affirming that significant state tax savings can be realized by selecting a top tier, no-income tax state like South Dakota in the planning process.

-- Pennsylvania, North Carolina, and New Jersey each have appellate court case law, indicating that taxing retained income in a resident trust is a violation of the Commerce Clause of the United States Constitution and Due Process. - This recent case law makes a compelling argument for the movement of trusts to states like South Dakota, where there is no state income tax. - Trusts with situs in states without a state income tax would avoid taxation on undistributed retained trust income, which clearly has a very substantial impact on the value of trust assets over subsequent generations, particularly in high tax states like California and New Jersey.
+- In the Kaestner case, the Supreme Court struck down North Carolina's attempt to tax undistributed income of a Resident Trust properly sitused and administered in a no income tax state, like South Dakota.
+(Domicile of beneficiary not sufficient to establish nexus for taxation.) - The Supreme Court denied cert in Fielding, upholding the Minnesota Supreme Court's decision also striking down that state's attempt to tax undistributed trust income within a resident trust.
+(Domicile of settlor not sufficient to establish nexus for taxation.) - Pennsylvania, Minnesota, and New Jersey each have appellate court case law, indicating that taxing undistributed income in a resident trust is a violation of the Commerce Clause of the United States Constitution and Due Process. - Supreme Court and state appellate case law makes a compelling argument for the movement of trusts into states like South Dakota, where there is no state income tax. - Trusts with situs in states without a state income tax would avoid taxation on undistributed retained trust income, which has a substantial impact on the value of trust assets over subsequent generations, particularly in high tax states like California, New York, North Carolina, and New Jersey.